 Instructions

-- Add ¼ cup butter to a saucepan and let it melt.
+- Add ¼ cup of butter to a saucepan and let it melt.

-- Once the butter begins to melt, add caster sugar to it.
+- Once the butter begins to melt, add caster sugar.

 - You can add the chopped pecans as soon as the butter and sugar melt together.

-- Let the pecans cook with butter and flour.
+- Let the pecans cook with the butter and flour.

-- Now, let everything cook for a little while till it forms a smooth filling.
+- Then, add a splash of corn syrup and let everything cook for a little while till it forms a smooth filling.

 - After a while, your butter and sugar will begin to caramelize along with the pecans, which is when you add the corn syrup.
-Then, let it boil and transfer to a bowl, and let it cool.
+Then, let it boil, transfer it to a bowl, and let it cool.

 - To prepare the cookies, melt the remaining ¾ cup of butter and add it to a large bowl.

-- Follow the process by adding brown sugar to the melted butter and mixing well with a whisk.
+- Follow the process by adding brown sugar to the melted butter and whisking until well combined.

 - Add your egg and mix gently to ensure the dough does not curdle.